Person injured after a slip and fall accident on a wet floor in a Missouri store

 Most slip and fall settlements involve a combination of economic and non-economic damages.
 An experienced attorney can help you identify and document all categories that apply to your situation.
 Learn more about how Chad G. Mann handles slip and fall cases in Missouri.

-How Much Is a Missouri Slip and Fall Case Worth?
+How Much Is My Missouri Slip and Fall Case Worth?

 There is no universal answer to this question.
 Settlement values vary widely based on the severity of your injuries, the strength of the liability evidence, the at-fault party’s insurance coverage, and how clearly your losses are documented.
 Minor injuries with quick recoveries typically result in smaller settlements, while cases involving surgery, permanent disability, or long-term care can reach six or seven figures.